data-apis/scipy-2023-presentation/paper.rst

-In May 2020, an initial group of maintainers and industry stakeholders assembled to form the Consortium for Python Data API Standards and began drafting specifications for array and dataframe APIs, which could then be adopted by existing array and dataframe libraries and by any new libraries which arise.
+In May 2020, an initial group of maintainers and industry stakeholders assembled to form the Consortium for Python Data API Standards and began drafting specifications for array and dataframe APIs, which could then be adopted by existing array and dataframe libraries and their dependents and by any new libraries which arise.

 Objectives
 ----------